BinayTripathi/BookNow/README.md

 ### Application highlights

->   Loosely coupled design with ***Command Query Responsibility Seggration (CQRS)*** and strict adherence to SOLID principles.
+> 1. Loosely coupled design with *Command Query Responsibility Seggration (CQRS)* and strict adherence to SOLID principles.

->   Implementation ***Optimistic*** as well as ***Pessimistic*** concurrency control to prevent conflict and inconsistency and simultaneously reducing performance hits because of database locks.
+>2.
+Implementation *Optimistic* as well as *Pessimistic* concurrency control to prevent conflict and inconsistency and simultaneouly reducing performance hits because of database locks.

->   ***L2-Cache (using ehcache)*** enabled in the database besides appropriate database indexing to further augment performance.
+> 3.  *L2-Cache* (using ehcache) enabled in the database besides appropriate database indexing to further augment performance.

->   Other features include(to ensure a near-production-readiness)
+> 4. Other features include(to ensure a near-production-readiness)

-		 -             Flyway for database versioning
+>>	1. Flyway for database versioning

-		 -             MySQL/H2 configured based on profile.
+>>	2. MySQL/H2 configured based on profile.

-		 -             Adequate integration/unit test (79% code coverage).
+>>	3. Adequate integration/unit test (79% code coverage).

-		 -             Health endpoints exposed through actuators.
+>>	4. Health endpoints exposed through actuators.

-		 -            Thorough error handling and logging
+>>	5. Thorough error handling and logging